idio-lang/DIPS/source/the-unix-shell/the-unix-shell.rst

 Trapped If
 """"""""""

-Of interest is that ``if`` will not issue trigger an error trap.
+Of interest is that ``if`` will not trigger an error trap.
 That's obviously what you want, at least I think it is obvious:

 .. code-block:: bash